-You may feel light pressure, but no pain, as your surgeon makes the flap in the top layer of the cornea (epithelium).
+You may feel light pressure, but no pain, as your surgeon makes the flap in the top layer of your cornea (epithelium).
 The flap is folded back, but stays attached to the cornea.

 Your surgeon uses a computer-guided excimer laser to reshape the cornea.
-Laser treatment lasts for 10–90 seconds.
+Laser treatment lasts for 10 to 90 seconds.

 The flap is put back into place.
 The corneal tissue sticks to itself while it heals.

 After treatment, your vision will start to get better right away.
-It should become stable in 1–3 months.
+It should become stable in 1 to 3 months.

 Very accurate, even for severe refractive problems